Finite switching near heteroclinic networks: Dynamics near a heteroclinic network

 \subsection{Constraints on switching}

 Having proved the absence of infinite switching, we now specify in more detail ways by which infinite switching does not occur.
 In particular, a closer look at the geometry of local and global maps near a sequence of heteroclinic connections provides a description of how rich the switching dynamics can be.
-Namely, it provides an upper bound for the number of different paths that may be followed from a given node, as a function of the dimension of the state space and the number of transverse eigenvalues.
+Namely, it provides an upper bound for the number of distribution nodes that exist in a heteroclinic path that may be followed from a given node, as a function of the dimension of the state space and the number of transverse eigenvalues.

 The next result shows that when the number of either incoming or outgoing connections at a node $\xi_j$ equals the dimension of the cross sections, it is not possible to return to near $\xi_j$ and leave a neighbourhood of $\xi_j$ in all possible combinations of incoming and outgoing paths.
 This yields an alternative proof of the absence of switching in the Kirk and Silber network to~\cite{CastroLohse2016}: the cross sections are 2-dimensional, at the node $\xi_1$ it is $n_{c_1}=2$ and at $\xi_2$ we have $n_{e_2}=2$.
 An example in $\R^5$ is the ac-heteroclinic network from~\cite{PCL2020}, where at $\xi_3$ it is $n_{c_3}=3$.
 An example in $\R^3$ is given in~\cite{PeiRod2022}, where 2-dimensional cross sections are introduced at every node such that either $n_{c_j}=2$ or $n_{e_j}=2$.
 See Figure~\ref{fig:KS_ac}.